-Most pregnant women are concerned about exposure during pregnancy to various carbon flour rich toxins, smoking and frequently used medicines like paracetamol.
+Most pregnant women are concerned about exposure during pregnancy to chemicals, smoking and frequently used medicines like paracetamol.
 The latter has been shown to have some effects on gonadal tissue early in pregnancy, effects that may lead to a reduced fertility later in life.
-Little is actually known about how much of these compounds that actually reaches the foetus, who is protected by the placenta barrier.
-It is still very uncertain how much of the chemicals and medicines that the mother is exposed to that pass this barrier and influence the growth and outcome of the child.
+Little is known about to what extent chemical compounds such as fluorinated compounds can cross the placenta barrier and reaches the fetus.

-By measuring the concentrations of various compounds, toxins and medicines in the mother, the placenta and embryonic organs the transfer and accumulation of these can be documented.
+By measuring the concentration of various chemical compounds and medicines in the mother, the placenta, and fetal organs the transfer and accumulation of these can be clarified.

 Study 1: Concentration of perfluoroalkyl substances (PFASs) and cotinine in first trimester human fetal organs, placenta, and maternal plasma

 Materials: This study included a total of 39 women and a total of 34 placenta samples, 108 first trimester fetal organs and 24 blood samples were obtained.